17 Pumpkin Patches in Central Arkansas to Visit this Fall

 Moms scrambling for a way to get kids out into the crisp autumn air, rejoice!
-Little Rock Family has put together a list of 20 pumpkin patches for the whole gang to enjoy.
+Little Rock Family has put together a list of 17 pumpkin patches for the whole gang to enjoy.
 It’s a tradition to take home a pumpkin fresh from the field and carve it up into a jack-o’-lantern, but the fun doesn’t stop there.
 These mostly family-run businesses offer train rides, corn and hay mazes as well as petting zoos and more.
-A spiritual link back to the farm is close at hand wherever you are in central Arkansas.

 Note: We advise that you call ahead before your pumpkin patch visit; for many farms, opening dates and hours are dependent on the weather.